gelatodigital/limit-orders-lib/packages/limit-orders-react/README.md

 - `useTradeExactIn` (to get a trade using an input amount)
 - `useTradeExactOut` (to get a trade using an output amount)
 - `tryParseAmount` (to try to parse a user entered amount for a given token)
+- `ApprovalState` and `useApproveCallbackFromInputCurrencyAmount` (to max approve and verify allowance)

 ### Types